-- 4.5 Adoption of a new instrument by an agency will require updating any BTS and operators in that agency in the use of the new instrument. - 4.5.1 A currently certified BTS may become a certified BTS for a new trument by completing an ISPFS approved BTS Instrumentation class and proficiency test using the new instrument. - 4.5.2 A currently certified Operator may certify on a new instrument by completing an ISPFS approved Operator Instrumentation Class and proficiency test using the new instrument. - 4.5.3 Individuals not currently certified as Operators must complete an Operator Class for each approved instrument. - 4.6 Record maintenance and management.
-It is the responsibility of each individual agency to store performance verification records, subject records, maintenance records, instrument logs, or any other records as pertaining to the evidentiary use of breath testing instruments and to maintain a current record of Operator certification.
+- 4.5 Adoption of a new instrument by an agency will require updating any BTS and Operators in that agency in the use of the new instrument. - 4.5.1 A currently certified BTS may become a certified BTS for a new instrument by completing an ISPFS approved BTS Instrumentation class and proficiency test using the new instrument. - 4.5.2 A currently certified Operator may certify on a new instrument by completing an ISPFS approved Operator Instrumentation Class and proficiency test using the new instrument.

-- It is the responsibility of the agency to see that the said records are stored and maintained a minimum of (3) years in accordance with IDAPA 11.03.01. - 4.6.1.1 Records may be subject to periodic audit by the Idaho State Police Forensic Services. - The Idaho State Police Forensic Services will not be esponsible for the
+- 4.5.3 Individuals not currently certified as Operators must complete an Operator Class for each approved instrument. - 4.6 Record maintenance and management.
+It is the responsibility of each individual agency to store performance verification records, subject records, maintenance records, instrument logs, or any other records as pertaining to the evidentiary use of breath testing instruments and to maintain a current record of Operator certification. - 4.6.1 It is the responsibility of the agency to see that the said records are stored and maintained a minimum of (3) years in accordance with IDAPA 11.03.01. - 4.6.1.1 Records may be subject to periodic audit by the Idaho State Police - ac Services will n generated by ISPFS.

+All the political politica The Idaho State Police Forensic Services will not be responsible for the